henrik42/solo/README.md

 Now we have to build the JAR, that contains _Solo's_ core logic and all the classes that are needed to run _Solo's_ backend.
 This is not a web-application.
-Its just the backend that we will talk to via nREPL client.
+It's just the backend that we will talk to via nREPL client.

     solo-project$ lein make-module-jar && \